InZan123/Nizubot-Lua/README.md

  The new Nizubot written in Lua instead of C#.

 # Installing required things
-This bot runs on [Luvit](https://luvit.io/) and uses [Discordia](https://github.com/SinisterRectus/Discordia) with slash commands using [Discordia-Slash](https://github.com/GitSparTV/discordia-slash).
+This bot runs on [Luvit](https://luvit.io/) and uses [Discordia](https://github.com/SinisterRectus/Discordia) with slash commands using a [fork of Discordia-Slash](https://github.com/InZan123/discordia-slash).

 To setup everything you first need to install Luvit which you can do by reading [Luvits instructions](https://luvit.io/install.html).